dehanalkautsar/IndoToD/README.md

 | # of distinct slot values | 131 | 79 | 78 |

 # License
-This datasets are under CC-BY-SA 4.0 Open Source License
+The datasets are under CC-BY-SA 4.0 and the code is license under Apache 2.0.